rehierl/node-tree-outliner/2-tree-of-nodes/3-1-tree-to-set-of-sets.md

 * H0  - `H0 := (H1 union H2)`
 * H0* - `H0* := (H1 union H2*)`

+Note that in H0 (a set of sets), the inner set of a parent is merged with the outer set of its single child.
+That is, H0 contains one set which represents the parent's inner set and the child's outer set.

 **CLARIFICATION**
 Unordered trees define (simple) hierarchies of sets: H1, (H2*), H0*.